 Structure for Personal Growth

-The structure and focus of the Residence Life Program help students to grow in character and soft skills.
-Students are guided and encouraged to practice time-management, effective communication, personal health, conflict resolution, responsibility within a community, leadership skills, and many others.
-Families often remark on the level of maturity and confidence that they see in their children during their time in boarding at TCIS, and boarding alumni always return to tell us just how much their boarding experience prepared them for university.
+The format of the boarding program helps students to grow in character and life skills.
+Students learn time-management, communication skills, conflict resolution, community living, leadership skills, and others.
+Our boarding families often remark on the growth in maturity that they see in their children.
+Alumni return to tell us how much their time in boarding prepared them for university.

-Students live and work closely together in the dorm, and friendships formed are typically very close ones.
+Students work together and live as family in the dorm.
+The friendships formed are typically very close ones that last a lifetime.
 Students in the same class year become especially close as they work and play together.
-Each class year has its demands and challenges, and there is no other group more helpful and supportive than that group of understanding peers who are also going through those challenges together.
+Each year group has its challenges, and there is no one more understanding than those who are dealing with the same challenges.
 These student relationships remain especially strong throughout their school years and beyond.
 We are blessed to have so many boarding alumni come back to visit often.

 Balance and Enjoyment of Life

-We find that the most successful and fulfilled students are those who find balance in their lives.
-Students are encouraged to spend time engaging in co-curricular activities, developing healthy relationships, and developing areas of personal passion and enjoyment–and to have fun doing it.
-While the dorm environment is set up to be conducive for studying, it also includes a great deal of laughter and fun times.
+We find that the most successful and fulfilled students are those who find balance in life.
+Students spend time engaging in clubs, building healthy relationships, and exploring their interests.
+The dorm environment is set up to be conducive for studying, but it is also full of laughter and fun times.